rach-18/Loreal/README.md

 Contributions are always welcome!

-We welcome contributions to enhance the TEDTALKS.
+We welcome contributions to enhance the L'Oréal.
 If you'd like to contribute, please follow these steps:

 - **Fork the Repository:** Fork the repository to your GitHub account.